nilimakhambalkar/genAISample/README.md

-Feedback Summary for Emily Cheang
+Technical Feedback Summary for Emily Cheang

-1. Relate and Communicate (Rating: 3/5)
+1. Technical Question 1 (Rating: 2/5)
-Emily demonstrated an ability to communicate her ideas clearly, particularly when explaining technical concepts.
-However, responses could have been more concise and structured.
-Strengthening the ability to convey key points more effectively will enhance overall communication skills.
+Emily demonstrated a basic understanding of the concept but struggled to provide a complete and structured solution.
+Further improvement in problem-solving techniques and a deeper grasp of foundational technical knowledge would be beneficial.

-2. Working with Information (Rating: 3/5)
+2. Technical Question 2 (Rating: 1/5)
+Emily faced significant difficulty in addressing this question.
+Responses lacked depth and accuracy, indicating a need for further study in this area.
+Strengthening core technical fundamentals and practicing problem-solving exercises would be helpful.

+3. Technical Question 3 (Rating: 2/5)
+Emily showed some understanding but was unable to fully articulate a correct or optimized solution.
+While there was an effort to work through the problem, a stronger focus on technical problem-solving strategies would improve performance.

+Overall Technical Evaluation:

-Emily showed a solid understanding of problem-solving and technical concepts but could improve in structuring and articulating technical solutions more efficiently.
-Refining technical explanations and focusing on clarity will further strengthen this competency.
+Emily has a foundational knowledge of technical concepts but needs further development in structured problem-solving, algorithmic thinking, and coding proficiency.
+Additional practice with technical problem-solving and coding challenges will help strengthen these areas.

-3. Maintaining Composure and Coping with Challenges (Rating: 3/5) Emily handled technical challenges well and demonstrated adaptability when troubleshooting issues.
-However, responses at times lacked depth in detailing how challenges were overcome.
-A more structured approach to discussing problem-solving strategies would be beneficial.

-4. Drive (Rating: 4/5)
-Emily showed enthusiasm for learning and demonstrated a proactive approach in tackling new challenges.
-This drive is a strong asset, and continued self-improvement in technical expertise and communication will help further growth.

-Overall Decision: Not Selected

-While Emily has a strong technical foundation and an eagerness to learn, we are looking for candidates who more closely align with the program’s expectations in communication, technical depth, and structured problem-solving.
-We encourage Emily to continue refining these skills and appreciate her interest in the role.

-⸻

-This response is professional, constructive,